jdesalle/WriteUps/README.md

 # WriteUps
-repository of divers write up from some of the CTF I participate in
+repository of differents write-ups from some of the CTF I participate in.